Helena-p/Helena-p/README.md

 - UI for our PostegresSQL database in Django for CRUD operations regarding product data
 - the foundation for automated e2e testing with Cypress
-- initiated checklist for PRr eviews and a working document for the Circulate codestandard
+- initiated checklist for PR reviews and a working document for the Circulate codestandard
-- developed dashboard for users with functionality toc reateanaccount, save and update their data, update passwords with validation, payments and create account and log in
+- developed dashboard for users with functionality to create an account, save and update their data, update passwords with validation, view order history, manage payments, create account and log in
 - scaleable, reusable components in preparation for textcontent CMS optimised for accessibility and SEO
 - static pages according to design specification in Figma
-- pullrequest codereviews
+- pullrequest code reviews
 - and much more ...
 <br>